z-adams/Tutorials/Pointers/pointers.md

 Note that although these diagrams are schematic, they are actually fairly representative of what happens in memory.
-There really is a location in address space that contains a contiguous chain of stack frames to faciliate this structure.
-The reason why this is such an effective method is that when we compile our program, the compiler can be absolutely certain about how much memory each function call will take by inspecting its local data, so we can use this fast and compact system to store their data.
-This is not the case with dynamic data which we get from `malloc()`, the size of which is not known when the program is compiled.
+There really is a location in address space that contains a contiguous chain of stack frames to encode this structure.
+The reason why this is such an effective method is that when we compile our program, the compiler can be absolutely certain about how much memory each function call will take by inspecting its local data, so we can use this fast and compact system to store their data, which also makes it easy to free the memory when the function returns.
+This is not the case with dynamic data which we get from `malloc()`, the size of which is not known when the program is compiled, and which may live for an arbitrary amount of time.

 Now we reach line 6 of our program above, and `main()` calls `do_stuff()`.
 Let's say that `do_stuff()` requires 16 bytes for its local data, so we create a